 Many vendors claim to handle complex consolidations, but there are several significant

-differences between the underlying engine that is needed to run financial aggregation and the engine used to run straight aggregation or simple consolidations.
+differences between the underlying engine that is needed to run financial data aggregation and the engine used to run straight aggregation or simple consolidations.
 Any vendor that uses Microsoft Analysis Services, Oracle Essbase, Cognos, TM1, SAP Hanna or a similar straight aggregation engine will face numerous challenges to address core financial consolidation requirements.
 Let’s examine this more closely.

 Why it matters for finance success

-Straight aggregation engines are not designed for the complexities of financial consolidation, currency translation, partial ownership, inter-company eliminations, journal adjustments, consolidation status, and cash flow algorithms.
+Straight aggregation engines are not designed for the complexities of financial close, consolidation, currency translation, partial ownership, inter-company eliminations, journal adjustments, consolidation status, and cash flow algorithms.
 While they support some ability to manipulate data, a financial engine must provide complete flexibility down to the individual data cell with how numbers are conditionally calculated, adjusted, or audited.
-A financial engine also requires the ability to perform different calculations of an entity’s data based on its multiple positions within the same or alternate hierarchy.
+A financial aggregation engine also requires the ability to perform different calculations of an entity’s data based on its multiple positions within the same or alternate hierarchy.
 The auditing of data for each step in the process of how an entity is calculated, adjusted, translated, factored, and eliminated into each of its multiple parent entities can only be accomplished by a purpose-built financial engine.
 A straight aggregation engine isn’t designed for calculations that vary by parent or other complexities related to managing the financial consolidation process.
 Attempting to deliver all of these requirements on top of a straight aggregation engine is unsustainable and it can cripple a large organization with any amount of financial complexity.

 Why would anyone spend years writing their own engine when you could start on day one with an off-the-shelf straight aggregation engine?